amaliejvik/it1901-project-pacman/pacMan-application/README.md

 [Documentation for release3](/pacMan-application/docs/release3/README.md)

-By clicking the links below, you will be redirected to our 4 different user stories, which the functionality has been based upon.
+By clicking the links below, you will be redirected to our 4 different user stories, upon which the functionality has been based.

 [User Scenario 1: Roger](/pacMan-application/docs/userstories/userstory1.md)